course-details-portlet

 Learning methods and activities

-Lectures and/or seminars and one mandatory paper.
+Lectures and/or seminars and one mandatory written paper.
+The course is taught in Norwegian.

 Compulsory assignments